Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Furthermore, null, despite being an Object, doesn't use the Object prototype.

-Outside of smug YouTubers creating things will Object.create to prove a point...
+Outside of smug YouTubers creating things will `Object.create` to prove a point...

-its the only time you're likely to find an object that doesn't.
+it's the only time you're likely to find an object that doesn't implement Object.

 If that wasn't bad enough though, by default, null can be used instead of values even if they're typed.